OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # Whether to include a "created with OctoPrint" watermark in the generated timelapse movies
      watermark: true

+     # Delay to wait for after print end before rendering timelapse, in seconds.
+If another print gets started during this time, the rendering will be postponed.
+     renderAfterPrintDelay: 0

      # Whether to flip the webcam horizontally
      flipH: false